 Option 2 – Intended for those students interested in remaining at their neighborhood school

 Option 3 – Intended for those students interested in accessing education through Pasco eSchool

 Option 4 – Intended for middle school students interested in attending a campus that is in proximity to Cyesis Teen Parent Program sites

-ACP will develop and implement academic, behavioral and counseling services for youth in need of additional interventions.
+East Pasco and West Pasco Education Academies are responsible to develop and implement academic, behavioral, and counseling services for youth in need of additional interventions.

-By utilizing the prescriptive expectations of each youth’s IEP/IAP and by providing well-trained personnel to implement strategies to address the unique needs of each student, ACP will prepare the youth served at the school for continuous progression towards high school graduation.
+By utilizing the prescriptive expectations of each youth’s IEP/IAP and by providing well-trained personnel to implement strategies to address the unique needs of each student, both East and West Pasco Education Academies will prepare the youth served at the school for continuous progression towards high school graduation.

 DJJ programs are provided at the Pasco Regional Juvenile Detention Center, Pasco Girls Academy, and PACE Center for Girls.
 All DJJ programs are FTE generating and are in full compliance with HB 349 and the Dropout Prevention and Academic Intervention Act.
 Adjudicated students participate in courses that maintain their educational status in District Schools until they have been released from the facility and are ready to re-enter a District or other public school.
 Qualifying students will have the opportunity to earn a GED prior to release with any associated fees waived.
 Students committed to DJJ facilities participate in all required statewide assessment testing.